ahmadawais/WPGulp/ReadMe.md

 ```

 ### → Optional Step #6: Images and Translation
-To optiomize images and generate WP POT translation file, you can run the following commands
+To optimize images and generate WP POT translation file, you can run the following commands
 ```bash
 # To optimize images
 gulp images